Skip to main content

 Looking for a part-time job?

-People often say that the best way to save more money is to earn more money—and if you're looking for work alongside your studies, the university has resources to help:
+People often say that the best way to save more money is to earn more money - and if you're looking for work alongside your studies, the university has resources to help:

-The university offers a range of part-time roles on campus, providing flexible work that fits around your studies.
+Campus Jobs - The university offers a range of part-time roles on campus, providing flexible work that fits around your studies.

-Get expert advice on job hunting, CV writing, and interview preparation to boost your chances of finding the right role.
+University Career Services - Get expert advice on job hunting, CV writing, and interview preparation to boost your chances of finding the right role.
 You can also book a 1-1 appointment if you think you could benefit from personalised support.

 Students’ perspective on money